ROCm/TransferBench/docs/how to/running-transferbench-customized.rst

 Running custom tests using TransferBench
 ========================================

-You can run custom transfer tests using TransferBench by defining them in a configuration file.
+Define custom transfer tests in a configuration file and run them with TransferBench.
 This topic describes the configuration file format and how to run tests using a file or the command line.

 .. seealso::

-  :ref:`transfer-definition-syntax` — complete reference for simple and advanced mode syntax, memory and executor letter codes, and wildcards.
+  :ref:`transfer-definition-syntax` — complete reference for simple and advanced mode syntax, memory and Executor letter codes, and wildcards.

 Running TransferBench with a configuration file
 ================================================